Home | All Candidates | Arms Trade Treaty | Arms Sales to Saudi Coalition | Firearms Export Oversight

 “I don’t know what other information there is or how helpful they may have been.
 But right now I would say that it certainly raises the question.
 And it’s alarming that Saudi Arabia would be progressing toward nuclear capacity in this way.
 And there seems to be little accountability right now.”

 Castro’s position on this issue is unknown.
-He supports banning assault-style weapons domestically, but has not directly referenced their sale abroad.
+He supports banning assault-style weapons domestically, but has not directly addressed broader export oversight rules.